V4Fire/Client/src/components/base/b-slider/README.md

 #### [useScrollSnap = `false`]

 The flag that disables/enables the use of the Scroll Snap slider (g-slider component). if the value is true, then b-slider will use the CSS scroll snap mechanism, which is handled by native browser API.
-This flag should be used only in `slide` mode.
+This flag should be used only in `scroll` mode.
 The default value is false.

 ## Fields